We research and explore the coolest ghost towns and historic locations in Ohio!

-Bay – Moulton & Washington Township Location: 40.554254, -84.277848 on Bay Rd at the former railroad crossing between Plant Pike & Washington Pike Rd (Co Hwy 130) Remnants: Zion (Lutheran) Cemetery on private property just northeast of the GPS coordinates on the south side of Plant Pike Description: The proprietors were Revered William E. Bay (1832 – 1909) from Ohio & Elizabeth (Motter) Bay (1834 – 1905) from Pennsylvania.
-They got married in 1851, had 9 children including 3 who passed away before their parents, & owned a 65 acre farm on the northwest side of the GPS coordinates in the late 1800s to early 1900s.
-William became an ordained minister in 1861 & did missionary work for the United Brethren Church while traveling to Kentucky, Tennessee, & Ontario, Canada at various times throughout his career.
-William & Elizabeth were laid to rest with relatives about 3 miles east of the GPS coordinates in Greenlawn Cemetery on the SR 67 (Plant Pike) in Wapakoneta.
-The Toledo & Ohio Central Railroad rolled through the area in the early 1900s, but it arrived too late to make an impact on Bay which was never platted & couldn’t compete with the nearby towns of Moulton or Wapakoneta.
-Bay was mostly a memory by then, & its GPS coordinates could have just as aptly been pinpointed to the north at the intersection of Plant Pike & Bay Rd which would coincide more with its heyday.
+Bay – Moulton and Washington Township Location: 40.554254, -84.277848 on Bay Rd at the former railroad crossing between Plant Pike and Washington Pike Rd (Co Hwy 130) Remnants: Zion (Lutheran) Cemetery on private property just northeast of the GPS coordinates on the south side of Plant Pike Description: The proprietors were Revered William E. Bay (1832 – 1909) from Ohio and Elizabeth (Motter) Bay (1834 – 1905) from Pennsylvania.
+They got married in 1851, had 9 children including 3 who passed away before their parents, and owned a 65-acre farm on the northwest side of the GPS coordinates in the late 1800s to early 1900s.
+William became an ordained minister in 1861 and did missionary work for the United Brethren Church while traveling to Kentucky, Tennessee, and Ontario, Canada at various times throughout his career.
+William and Elizabeth were laid to rest with relatives about 3 miles east of the GPS coordinates in Greenlawn Cemetery on the SR 67 (Plant Pike) in Wapakoneta.
+The Toledo & Ohio Central Railroad rolled through the area in the early 1900s, but it arrived too late to make an impact on Bay which was never platted and couldn’t compete with the nearby towns of Moulton or Wapakoneta.
+Bay was mostly a memory by then, and its GPS coordinates could have just as aptly been pinpointed to the north at the intersection of Plant Pike and Bay Rd which would coincide more with its heyday.

 Bingville – Union Township Location: 40.629652, -84.003523

-on Buckland Holden Rd between Graham Rd & Santa Fe Line Rd (Co Hwy 251)
+on Buckland Holden Rd between Graham Rd and Santa Fe Line Rd (Co Hwy 251)

-Remnants: old houses & farm buildings in the area Description: Bingville was on the Ohio Electric Railway in the early 1900s.
-It had a store near the GPS coordinates, which has since been demolished, & a school in the southeast corner of the intersection of Buckland Holden Rd & Graham Rd where Voice Of Victory Chruch presently stands.
-The railway passed through a 127 acre farm, the largest in the area at the time, owned by Dennis Horn (1848 – 1933) & Lunetta (Dudgeon) Horn (1849 – 1939) on the southeast side of the GPS coordinates.
-Dennis & Lunetta had several children & were buried with many relatives in Fairmount Cemetery 3 miles southeast of the GPS coordinates on the north side of Fairmount Rd (Co Hwy 180).
+Remnants: old houses and farm buildings in the area Description: Bingville was on the Ohio Electric Railway in the early 1900s.
+It had a store near the GPS coordinates, which has since been demolished, and a school in the southeast corner of the intersection of Buckland Holden Rd and Graham Rd where Voice Of Victory Chruch presently stands.
+The railway passed through a 127-acre farm, the largest in the area at the time, owned by Dennis Horn (1848 – 1933) and Lunetta (Dudgeon) Horn (1849 – 1939) on the southeast side of the GPS coordinates.
+Dennis and Lunetta had several children and were buried with many relatives in Fairmount Cemetery 3 miles southeast of the GPS coordinates on the north side of Fairmount Rd (Co Hwy 180).
 The train tracks have also been removed, but the former path can be on satellite maps heading northwest from Waynesfield.

-Thanks to Photos & Memories Of Waynesfield-Ohio on Facebook for providing the location info for Bingville!
+Thanks to Photos & Memories Of Waynesfield-Ohio for providing the location info on Bingville!

-Layton – Union Township Post Office: 1895 – 1904 Location: unknown Description: This short-lived postal & farming town was listed on the Ohio map in the 1901 George Cram Atlas, but we have as of yet been unable to pinpoint its location.
+Layton – Union Township Post Office: 1895 – 1904 Location: unknown Description: This short-lived postal and farming town was listed on the Ohio map in the 1901 George Cram atlas, but we have as of yet been unable to pinpoint its location.
 John C. Harrod (1863 – 1937) was the first postmaster.
-He married Addie (Greer) Murray (1867 – 1934) in 1887, had a few children, & owned a couple of lots in Union Township during the time period in question.
-John & Addie were laid to rest in Fairmount Cemetery on the north side of Fairmount Rd (Co Hwy 180) between Boundary Rd & Wrestle Creek Rd.
-Isaac J. Murray (1850 – 1913) from Fayette County, Pennsylvania was the last postmaster & was buried with relatives in Sugar Ridge Cemetery on the north side of SR 613 in Leipsic, Putnam County.
+He married Addie (Greer) Murray (1867 – 1934) in 1887, had a few children, and owned a couple of lots in Union Township during the time period in question.
+John and Addie were laid to rest in Fairmount Cemetery on the north side of Fairmount Rd (Co Hwy 180) between Boundary Rd and Wrestle Creek Rd.
+Isaac J. Murray (1850 – 1913) from Fayette County, Pennsylvania was the last postmaster and was buried with relatives in Sugar Ridge Cemetery on the north side of SR 613 in Leipsic, Putnam County.

-Ober Bremen – German Township Location: 40.432178, -84.379501 on S Washington St on the east side of New Bremen Remnants: none known Description: Ober Bremen was founded by German immigrants Gerhard Ellerman (1811 – 1888) & Anna (Uphaus) Ellerman (1814 – 1891).
-It was platted in 1853 & was annexed into New Bremen in 1876.
-Gerhard & Anna were buried with relatives in German (Lock Two) Cemetery at the intersection of Lock 2 Rd (County Hwy 70) & New Bremen New Knoxville Rd.
+Ober Bremen – German Township Location: 40.432178, -84.379501 on S Washington St on the east side of New Bremen Remnants: none known Description: Ober Bremen was founded by German immigrants Gerhard Ellerman (1811 – 1888) and Anna (Uphaus) Ellerman (1814 – 1891).
+It was platted in 1853 and was annexed into New Bremen in 1876.
+Gerhard and Anna were buried with relatives in German (Lock Two) Cemetery at the intersection of Lock 2 Rd (County Hwy 70) and New Bremen New Knoxville Rd.

-Petersburg – Pusheta Township (formerly in Allen County) Location:40.497000, -84.162952 on Santa Fe – New Knoxville Rd between Cemetery Rd & Rupert Rd Remnants: Petersburg Cemetery on the north side of the GPS coordinates, historical markers on the roadside & in the cemetery Description: Petersburg was the site of the first Roman Catholic congregation in the township which was established as Saints Peter & Paul in 1835.
-German immigrants John Ruppert (1795 – 1880) & Anna (Roth) Ruppert (1795 – 1882), who arrived in the area in 1833, deeded land for a church in 1836 along with 40 acres to the congregation.
+Petersburg – Pusheta Township (formerly in Allen County) Location:40.497000, -84.162952 on Santa Fe – New Knoxville Rd between Cemetery Rd and Rupert Rd Remnants: Petersburg Cemetery on the north side of the GPS coordinates, historical markers on the roadside and in the cemetery Description: Petersburg was the site of the first Roman Catholic congregation in the township which was established as Saints Peter and Paul in 1835.
+German immigrants John Ruppert (1795 – 1880) and Anna (Roth) Ruppert (1795 – 1882), who arrived in the area in 1833, deeded land for a church in 1836 along with 40 acres to the congregation.
 Its first structure was a log cabin completed later that year.
 The town was platted on the 40 acres in 1852 but none of the lots sold.
 As membership in the congregation was declining, the log church was replaced with a brick structure at a different location in 1869 in the hope of creating new growth.
 The original log church was destroyed by a fire in 1884.
 A nice monument was placed next to Petersburg Cemetery at the spot of the altar in 1892.
-The congregation disbanded in 1897 & its brick church was subsequently dismantled.
+The congregation disbanded in 1897 and its brick church was subsequently dismantled.
 The county’s Petersburg Parishes was formed in 2009 in honor of the local history.
-John & Anna Ruppert were buried with relatives 2 miles northeast of the GPS coordinates in Saint Johns (Fryburg) Cemetery on the east side of Wapak – Freyburg Rd.
-George Ruppert (1845 – 1918) & German immigrant Anna (Kaufmann) Rupert (1855 – 1934) got married in 1871, acquired the 40 acre church & cemetery site, & expanding their surrounding farm to 150 acres.
-They had a few children & were also laid to rest in Saint Johns (Fryburg) Cemetery.
+John and Anna Ruppert were buried with relatives 2 miles northeast of the GPS coordinates in Saint Johns (Fryburg) Cemetery on the east side of Wapak – Freyburg Rd.
+George Ruppert (1845 – 1918) and German immigrant Anna (Kaufmann) Rupert (1855 – 1934) got married in 1871, acquired the 40-acre church and cemetery site, and expanding their surrounding farm to 150 acres.
+They had a few children and were also laid to rest in Saint Johns (Fryburg) Cemetery.

-Rinehart (Rineharts) – Union Township Post Office: 1856 – 1872 Location:40.600503, -84.032290 on SR 67 at the intersection of Wrestle Creek Rd Remnants: Rinehart House in the northeast corner of the intersection, Mount Lookout (Rinehart) Cemetery on the south side of SR 67 about 1/3 of a mile east of the intersection, former one- room schoolhouse a mile east of the GPS coordinates Description: The town was founded by Hugh T. Rinehart (1813 – 1891) & Juliana (Godfrey) Rinehart (1812 – 1881) who moved to Ohio from Virginia & were pioneers of the township.
-Hugh was a farmer, blacksmith, & the town’s postmaster.
-Their house was built in 1861 & was added to the National Register Of Historic Places in 1978.
-The town also had a couple of local schools & a church.
+Rinehart (Rineharts) – Union Township Post Office: 1856 – 1872 Location:40.600503, -84.032290 on SR 67 at the intersection of Wrestle Creek Rd Remnants: Rinehart House in the northeast corner of the intersection, Mount Lookout (Rinehart) Cemetery on the south side of SR 67 about 1/3 of a mile east of the intersection, former one- room schoolhouse a mile east of the GPS coordinates Description: The town was founded by Hugh T. Rinehart (1813 – 1891) and Juliana (Godfrey) Rinehart (1812 – 1881) who moved to Ohio from Virginia and were pioneers of the township.
+Hugh was a farmer, blacksmith, and the town’s postmaster.
+Their house was built in 1861 and was added to the National Register of Historic Places in 1978.
+The town also had a couple of local schools and a church.
 Union Township School No. 6 (formerly No. 9) is a mile east of the GPS coordinates on the south side of SR 67 across from the intersection of Graham Rd.
 As with the Rinehart House, it’s presently a private residence.
-Union Township School No. 5 (formerly No. 8) & a Lutheran church were on the south side of SR 67 a mile west of the GPS coordinates & have since been lost to time.
-Hugh & Juliana were buried with some of their children in Mount Lookout (Rinehart) Cemetery.
+Union Township School No. 5 (formerly No. 8) and a Lutheran church were on the south side of SR 67 a mile west of the GPS coordinates and have since been lost to time.
+Hugh and Juliana were buried with some of their children in Mount Lookout (Rinehart) Cemetery.

 Egypt, OH – (1830s – present farming town with no growth)